 The racing season in India comes to an end in January/February.

 However, with the proliferation of events and races these days, there is no “off-season” as such like there used to be just a few years ago.
-Therefore it is important for athletes to be prudent about their training and racing strategies in the off-season so that they ensure a good setup for the upcoming year.
+There is a big temptation and sometime pressure to continue racing in events year round.
+However, if you do this, you can be sure to have a mental or physical burnout, or worse an injury.
+As such, it is important for athletes to be prudent about their training and racing strategies in the off-season so that they ensure a good setup for the new season.

 Here are a few guidelines to tackle the off season…

 Take a few cutback weeks

 For a minimum of 2 weeks and a maximum of 4-6 weeks, cutback 50-70% of your training volume and 80-100% of your training intensity.